Jena-Earth-Observation-School/geodv20-0.0.1.Woody-Estimation/README.md

 It's is important to know which modules are necessary for our system and to call all of the essential modules on the beginning of our system to minimise minor error at the middle of the framework.

-**1. Calling all required moduls for our processes.
-We divide our modules into: General, Raster Calling, and Machine Learning**
+**1. Calling all required modules for processes.
+The modules are divided into: General, Main, and Machine Learning**

 **General Modules**